-In the next few years, clients will strengthen their focus on reducing costs, accelerating business transformation and digital adoption, and adopting outcome-based pricing models.
+In the next few years, clients will strengthen their focus on reducing costs, accelerating business transformation and digital adoption, leveraging data and analytics, and adopting outcome-based pricing models.
 We expect that BPM providers will play a key role in helping clients across industries to create and digitize end-to-end processes.
-Customized digital transformation solutions will be required to reduce operational costs, improve end-to-end customer experience, generate actionable insights, reduce risk, and improve competitive positioning.
+It is important for BPM companies to leverage their geographical footprint and implement robust practices that help businesses achieve maximum operational agility, scalability and sustainability.
+Innovative digital ways of working and extensive adoption of hybrid working models have come into sharp focus, and are emerging as the new norms for BPM solutions.

 In such an environment, businesses are thus undertaking a rigorous and multi-faceted evaluation process when selecting a BPM provider.
-Based on our experience, a client typically seeks the following key attributes in a business process management provider:
+Based on our experience, a client typically seeks the following key attributes in a BPM provider:

-- Domain knowledge and industry-specific expertise - Process expertise across horizontal service offerings - · "Skin in the game" approach denoting the ability to work as a true partner, absorb risks and prioritize outcomes - Ability to innovate, automate, transform, provide operational expertise and drive best practices based on internal and external benchmarking - Proven ability to execute a diverse range of mission-critical and often complex business processes - Ability to tie service delivery, technology implementation and process automation with the client's existing information technology ("IT") infrastructure, negating the need for large IT overhauls - Capabilities to drive improved process standardization across business units and multiple locations, demonstrating strong global delivery capabilities - Comprehensive analytical capabilities to deliver actionable business insights; domain-led analytics solutions customized to industry requirements and embedded as part of the larger BPM services portfolio - Ability to deliver technology-enabled services and solutions, including RPA, cognitive computing, intelligent automation, AI, natural language processing, IoT, industrial robotics, blockchain, cloud-based offerings and platform-based BPM - Agility to build robust operational models that will swiftly and comprehensively manage disruptions and drive maximum business continuity, underpinned by an extensive geographical footprint, a seamless transition methodology, digital ways of working and a strong remote work model - Possesses a strong global presence through a mix of offshore, nearshore and onshore delivery centers to access talent and capabilities, create cultural alignment, leverage language skills, and mitigate risks - Capability to scale employees and infrastructure without a diminution in quality of service - Ability to raise client's competitive positioning by improving operating efficiency, reducing cost, enhancing the end-client experience, delivering actionable insights, and creating differentiation
+- Domain knowledge and industry-specific expertise - Process expertise across horizontal service offerings - "Skin in the game" approach denoting the ability to work as a true partner, absorb risks and prioritize outcomes - Ability to invest in infrastructure and talent to innovate, automate, transform, provide operational expertise and drive best practices based on internal and external benchmarking - Proven ability to execute a diverse range of mission-critical and often complex business processes - Ability to tie service delivery, technology implementation and process automation with the client's existing information technology ("IT") infrastructure, negating the need for large IT overhauls - Capabilities to drive improved process standardization across business units and multiple locations, demonstrating strong global delivery capabilities - Comprehensive analytical capabilities to deliver actionable business insights; domain-led analytics solutions customized to industry requirements and embedded as part of the larger BPM services portfolio - Ability to deliver technology-enabled services and solutions, including RPA, cognitive computing, intelligent automation, AI, natural language processing, IoT, industrial robotics, blockchain, cloud-based offerings and platform-based BPM - Agility to build robust operational models that will swiftly and comprehensively manage disruptions and drive maximum business continuity, underpinned by an extensive geographical footprint, a seamless transition methodology, digital ways of working and a strong remote work model - Possesses a strong global presence through a mix of offshore, nearshore and onshore delivery centers to access talent and capabilities, create cultural alignment, leverage language skills, and mitigate risks - Capability to scale employees and infrastructure without a diminution in quality of service - Ability to raise client's competitive positioning by improving operating efficiency, reducing cost, enhancing the end-client experience, delivering actionable insights, and creating differentiation

-The global business process management industry is a large and growing industry.
-According to the Gartner Forecast: IT Services, Worldwide, 2019-2025, 1Q21 Update, the worldwide BPO market is estimated to be at \$161.765 billion in 2020.
-Gartner has estimated that the revenue for the worldwide BPO market will grow from \$161.765 billion in 2020 to \$194.203 billion in 2025 at a compounded annual growth rate of 3.7% (compounded annual growth rate calculated by Gartner).
+The global BPM industry is a large and growing industry.
+According to the Gartner Forecast: IT Services, Worldwide, 2020-2026, 1Q22 Update, the worldwide Business Process Services ("BPS") market comprising traditional and digital components is estimated to be at \$191.181 billion in the year ending 2022.
+Gartner has estimated that the revenues for the worldwide BPS market will grow from \$181.32 billion in 2021 to \$255.558 billion in 2026 at a compounded annual growth rate of 7.1% (compounded annual growth rate calculated by Gartner).

-The following chart sets forth the estimated growth in revenue generated in the Worldwide BPO market:
+The following chart sets forth the estimated growth in revenue generated in the Worldwide BPS market: